sebhna/sebhna/README.md

 - 👋 Hi, I’m @sebhna
-- 👀 I’m interested in programming in different languages
+- 👀 I’m interested in programming in different languages, such as Python, Java, C, PHP etc
 - 🌱 I’m currently learning to create an IDPS system with deep-learning methods in python
 - 📫 How to reach me (sevinagrigoriadou@gmail.com)